DokimiCU/earthbuild/README.md

 - double amount of thatch made by recipe.
 - Thatch grass recipes.
 - Fixed supported whitewashed earth recipes.
-- clay pot.
+- add clay pot.
-- primitive bed.
+- add primitive bed.
 - stopped hearth from destroying blocks when another block is in the way.
-- mud brick
+- add mud brick
 - remove flammability for wattle and daub
 - changed rammed earth recipe to avoid conflict with moreblocks
 - add wattle